PerfLab-EXaCT/.github/profile/README.md

 * [BigFlowSim](https://gitlab.pnnl.gov/perf-lab/tazer/tazer-bigflow-sim): BigFlowSim is a workflow I/O simulator-emulator and trace generator that captures several parameters that affect local and remote I/O performance.

-# Application performance anlaysis and prediction
+# Application performance analysis and prediction

   * [MemGaze](https://github.com/pnnl/memgaze): MemGaze is a memory analysis toolset that combines high-resolution trace analysis and low overhead measurement, both with respect to time and space.